 Visioning a Prosperous 2050

-As Bangladesh enters a new era of political renewal and economic transformation, the nation stands at a historic crossroads: poised to redefine its future development trajectories for the coming decades.
-The Forum's central theme, "Crafting a Vision for a Prosperous 2050," invites participants to reimagine the country's political economy, governance, and global positioning through an integrated lens of democracy, governance, geopolitics, sustainability, and inclusion.
-It calls for confronting the structural challenges of inequality, institutional fragility, and environmental and climatic stress while seizing the opportunities presented by technology, innovation, demographic dividends, and youth dynamism.
+The Forum's central theme, "Visioning a Prosperous 2050: Reckoning with the Past, Reimagining the Future," invites participants to reimagine the country's political economy, governance, and global positioning through an integrated lens of democracy, governance, geopolitics, sustainability, and inclusion.
+The BFF 2026 calls for confronting the structural challenges of inequality, institutional fragility, and environmental and climatic stress while seizing the opportunities presented by technology, innovation, demographic dividends, and youth dynamism.

-By drawing lessons from past policy choices and regional experiences, the Forum aims to advance a collective vision grounded in justice, accountability, and planetary well-being.
-Participants will engage in candid dialogue to generate actionable ideas that can inform the next generation of reforms and shape Bangladesh's long-term future.
+By drawing lessons from past policy choices, regional and global experiences, the Forum aims to advance a collective vision grounded in justice, accountability, and planetary well-being.
+Participants will engage in candid dialogue to generate actionable ideas that can inform the reforms and shape Bangladesh's long-term future.

 Major Thematic Tracks

-BFF 2026 will feature parallel panels, plenary keynotes, roundtables, dialogues, and policy labs across 9 thematic areas:
+BFF 2026 will feature parallel panels, plenary keynotes, paper presentations, roundtables, dialogues, and policy labs across 9 thematic areas, including but not limited to:

 Business and Economy

-Banking and Finance, monetary policy, sustainable financial regulation, macroeconomic stability and recovery, foreign exchange reserves management, industrial competitiveness, industrial policy, FDI, green growth, inclusive growth, and innovation.
+Banking, finance, monetary policy, sustainable business management, sustainable financial regulation, macroeconomic stability and recovery, foreign exchange reserves management, industrial competitiveness, industrial policy, FDI, green and inclusive growth, entrepreneurship and innovation.

-Historical reckoning and political memory, faith and pluralism in public life, values and moral imagination for the nation, diversity and inclusion in national identity, modernism vs. tradition, cultural institutions and arts.
+Exploring how cultural identity, historical memory, social norms, and shared values influence policy, innovation, and sustainable growth, historical reckoning and political memory, faith and pluralism in public life, moral imagination for the nation, diversity and inclusion in national identity, cultural institutions and arts.

 Education and Work